DenisKusakin/aem-groovyconsole-idea-plugin/README.md

 - Execute groovy scripts on running AEM server from editor
 - Script can be executed on multiple servers
 - Console output provides a link to the script's source if exception occurred
+- Support code completion in groovy editor. **Note**: com.adobe.aem:uber-jar:x.x.x should be in project classpath to provide full code completion
 <!-- Plugin description end -->

 ## How to use